Capabilities

 ⚙️ Settings

-The table below describes the different test setups (valid, invalid, etc.), the resultant behavior and what we deemed to be expected behavior across the features.
+The table below describes the different test setups (valid, invalid, etc.), the resultant behaviour and what was deemed to be expected behaviour across the features.
 Following every table, there is a summary and list of potential problems.

 | Setting | Expected behaviour | Observed behaviour | Test method |